Thursday, December 28, 2017

 by Robert A. Waters

 On July 3, 1962, eleven-year-old Dorothy Gale Brown (called Gale) was reported missing from Torrance, California.
-Her bicycle lay on the sidewalk a block from her home, but the girl was nowhere to be found.
+Her bicycle lay on the sidewalk a block from her home, but the child was nowhere to be found.

 Police immediately suspected she’d been kidnapped because of a previous abduction.
 Karen Lynn Tompkins, also 11, had disappeared from almost the exact same spot a year before.
 Karen’s case was still unsolved.